Planning to visit Phuket soon and want to make the best out of your time here? You are going to need at least 7 days to really do this island justice.

 Phuket Old Town is not very big, so it should not take you long to explore.
 This makes it great for your first day in Phuket, as it will allow you to find your bearings.

-For more things to do in Phuket Old Town, check out:9 Best Things to Do in Phuket Old Town
+9 Best Things to Do in Phuket Old Town9 Best Things to Do in Phuket Old Town

 Day 2: Explore Other Tourist Attractions Outside Phuket Old Town